auth0/auth0-java-mvc-common/README.md

     SessionUtils.set(request, "access_token", tokens.getAccessToken());
 } catch (IdentityVerificationException e) {
     String code = e.getCode();
-    // Something happened when trying to verify the user id
+    // Something happened when trying to process the request.
+    // Could be a bad request, an error from the server,
+    // or a configuration issue that triggered a failure.
-    // Check the code to have an idea of what went wrong }
+    // Check the exception code to have an idea of what went wrong.
+}
 ```